kommitters/chaincerts-smart-contracts/README.md

 ## License

-This library is licensed under an MIT license.
+This library is licensed under an GNU AGPLv3 license.
 See [LICENSE][license] for details.

 ## Acknowledgements